wazuh/wazuh-kubernetes/docs/ref/getting-started/usage/deployment/local.md

-# Usage
+# Local deployment

-This guide describes the necessary steps to deploy Wazuh on Kubernetes either on a local environment.
+This guide describes the necessary steps to deploy Wazuh on local Kubernetes environment using Minikube and Calico as the CNI.

-## Usage: Local deployment

-Here it is described the necessary steps to deploy Wazuh on a local Kubernetes environment.

-Wazuh deployment includes Network policy configurations to restrict communication between pods.
-This guide was created using Minikube and Calico as the CNI.
+As an important additional isolation layer, this deployment includes NetworkPolicy configurations to restrict communication between pods.

-### Pre-requisites
+## Pre-requisites

 - Kubernetes cluster running
 - kubectl installed and configured to connect to the cluster

-#### Resource requirements
+### Resource requirements

 To deploy the `local-env` variant the Kubernetes cluster should have at least the following resources **available**: